ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 | (k)             | Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?                                                                                                                                                                | No                   | No                                         | No                                                                                                                                                                                                                                                                                                                                                                                                                             |

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000071_5a82f9108322338fa3a56e50e1320916734c05fcb76ebf6c53b1fdef0c76b1a3.png)
+**Description**: The image shows a black and white icon of open scissors with a dashed line running vertically through the center, implying a cut line.

 &amp;